0wl6an6/0xPowl/README.md

 # Mint button.
 Clicking on the mint button will preform the following:
-a.
-Check to see if Metmask is installed. (requires wallet signature)
+1. Check to see if Metmask is installed. (requires wallet signature)
-b.
-Check for network and ask to change / add if don't exist. (requires wallet signature)
+2. Check for network and ask to change / add if don't exist. (requires wallet signature)
-c.
-Ask allowance for cost amount needed from WETH contract.
+3. Ask allowance for cost amount needed from WETH contract.
-d.
-Mint amount requested.
+4. Mint amount requested.